Estimated reading time — 9 minutes

 “After that, CompuTools shut down that office, I think they turned it into a… a MegaBuy.”
 Frank finished his tale with a solemn sip of coffee.

 Thomas rubbed his eyes, “Whoa!
 Wait a minute.
-What ever happened to Phil?”
+Whatever happened to Phil?”

 “This is when I’ve supposed to say ‘That’s the strange thing…’ but it’s not really that strange.
 When they finally opened up the office, the only person in there was the manager.
 Sally even said she never actually saw Phil, she only heard his voice… or at least what sounded like his voice.
 And he hasn’t been seen since.”

-“That story’s completely bullshit!”
+“That story’s complete bullshit!”
 Kirby exclaimed.

 Frank and Thomas spun around to glare at Kirby for breaking the mood.

 “I just know that that’s not how it happened.”
-Kirby calmly stated as he adjusted his horn rimmed glasses.
+Kirby calmly stated as he adjusted his horn-rimmed glasses.

-“OK, hotshot.
+“Okay, hotshot.
 How do you know?”
 Frank jested

 “Because…” Kirby leaned in close.
 Frank and Thomas match Kirby’s movement. “the hospital doesn’t know I’m gone, yet.”